-- BEST OVERALL: Dr. Bronner’s Pure-Castile Liquid Soap
+- BEST FOR GENERAL PURPOSES: Dr. Bronner’s Pure-Castile Liquid Soap

-- BEST TOILET CLEANER: Seventh Generation Toilet Bowl Cleaner
+- BEST FOR TOILETS: Seventh Generation Toilet Bowl Cleaner

-- BEST COOKWARE CLEANER: Bon Ami Powder Cleanser
+- BEST FOR COOKWARE: Bon Ami Powder Cleanser

-- BEST FLOOR CLEANER: Aunt Fannie’s Floor Cleaner Vinegar Wash
+- BEST FOR FLOORING: Aunt Fannie’s Floor Cleaner Vinegar Wash

 Err on the side of caution by following these tips.